HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
    0 - copy status bits using general register "b" ( bits 28..31 )
-   1 - set status bits using the bits in "val" ( bits 28..31 )
+   1 - set status bits using the bits in "b" ( bits 28..31 )
-   2 - clears status bits using the bits in "val" ( bits 28..31 )
+   2 - clears status bits using the bits in "b" ( bits 28..31 )
    3 - undefined.
 ```